Eve (Chase novel)

-Plot summary
+Eve is a 1945 psychological thriller novel by British writer James Hadley Chase.
+Set against the background of the Hollywood film industry, the story revolves around Clive Thurston, who has swindled his way to fame, and Eve, a femme fatale who is beautiful to look at but lethal to love.

-Set against the background of the Hollywood film industry, the story revolves around Clive Thurston, who has swindled his way to fame, and Eve, an utterly worthless woman who is beautiful to look at but lethal to love.
-The narrator describes his own thoughts and emotions and his perceptions, in relation to those of the characters whom he encounters throughout the book and also in relation to life and the world.
+The novel has been adapted to film twice under the title Eva, once in 1962 by director Joseph Losey, and again in 2018 by Benoît Jacquot.

 Plot

 When ailing writer John Coulson dies without publishing the play he wrote, his acquaintance, shipping clerk Clive Thurston, decides to falsely claim the play as his own, and publishes it under his own name.
 The play's success leads to Clive becoming a wealthy celebrity script writer in Hollywood, with women at his beck and call.
 One stormy night, Clive visits his vacation home only to find two strangers trespassing: a man named Barrow and his companion, the glamorous Eve Marlow.
 Clive learns that Eve is a prostitute and Barrow is her client, who brought her to the unoccupied house for a tryst.
 Clive beats Barrow and throws him out of the house, and then tries to seduce Eve himself, but she knocks him unconscious, and disappears.

-Following this encounter, Clive decides to find Eve and win her over, despite being in a relationship with Carol, a pretty script writer who wants to marry him.
+Following this encounter, Clive decides to find Eve and win her over, despite being in a relationship with Carol, a pretty screenwriter who wants to marry him.
 His butler Russell warns Clive against Eve and advises him to marry Carol instead.
 Nevertheless, Clive finds Eve's house and takes her out.
 Eve openly tells him she is not interested in him and that she meets men for money but only has loyalty towards her husband, Jack, who is always away on business.
 Unconvinced, Clive continues to pursue Eve, paying for her services.
 Eve coldly plays around with Clive while continuing to see Barrow and other men.

-Carol introduces Clive to prominent personalities in Hollywood, including director Gold who offers Clive a huge sum for a good script.
+Carol introduces Clive to prominent personalities in Hollywood, including director Gold who offers Clive a huge sum for a new script.
 Clive tries to write a script based on the personality of Eve, but is falling into debt as royalties of his one hit play start to decline.
 Being unskilled as a writer, he is unable to come up with a new novel or play, to the dismay of his publishers.
 Carol and his other acquaintances learn about his affair with Eve, and Clive briefly breaks up with Carol, then has second thoughts and abandons Eve, realizing that she doesn't care about him.
 Clive apologizes to Carol and promises to marry her.
 Gold, who also wanted to marry Carol, warns Clive that he better avoid Eve and not hurt Carol, and further hints that he believes Clive's hit play is not Clive's own work.